Matt-FTW/dotfiles/.config/hypr/.github/README.md

 Wanna edit the theme?
 Check [this folder](../theme/).

+Are you interested in all of the more than 100 wallpapers available?
+[Check them out!](../theme/walls/.github/README.md)

 Maybe you want to add a new app or service to autostart?
 Check [this](../scripts/autostart/)

 If you want to add a new script to the config, go to [this folder](../scripts/).